FlowFuse/website/src/handbook/sales/meetings/poc.md

 ## Proof of Concept

-Every POC call should have an engineer present.

 ### Cloud trial

 If the prospect would like to trial FlowFuse Cloud, they are able to self-service at https://app.flowfuse.com/account/create.
 If they would like to test with Teams or Enterprise features, you can apply a coupon code to their Stripe account and elevate their Tier, after they create their trial account.